AlgumCorrupto/CinematicClub/README.md

 # CinematicClub
-Modpacks consisting of DLL hacks to make cinematics in MidnightClub 3 Dub Edition Remix
+Modpack consisting of DLL hacks to make cinematics in MidnightClub 3 Dub Edition Remix

 ## Status